 The Lucas Confectionery is a wine bar in Troy.
 They have coffee from Portland, Maine’s Tandem Coffee Roasters that you can get as a french press, pour over, or espresso.
 I’d recommend avoiding the espresso and instead opting for a french press or pour over.
 You can also buy bags of whole bean coffee from them.
 They are currently in the process of opening Little Peck’s, an all day cafe, which right out of the gate should be an extremely strong contender for best shop in the area.

 Tierra Coffee Roasters, Madison Ave

-If you’re a nerd like me and make your fussy coffee at home, there’s plenty of spots to grab a bag of high quality, freshly roasted beans and not have to pay for shipping.
+If you’re a nerd like me and you make your fussy coffee at home, there’s plenty of spots to grab a bag of high quality, freshly roasted coffee beans and not have to pay for shipping.

 Brew, Lark St

 Brew is a craft beverage shop on Lark St that mainly sells craft beer.
 They also sell Tandem Coffee, Stumptown, Intelligentsia and more by the bag.
 They also have coffee brewing supplies such as Chemex, Aeropress and french presses.
 In the summer they have cold brew and iced yerba mate by the cup, and generally hot coffee by the cup all the time.

 Stacks Espresso Bar, Lark St